AirGrid/docs/docs/privacy.md

 - If consent is retracted, we purge all previously stored information from the device.
 - We do not rely on the consent string, but a much simpler binary consent check.
 - Clearing of browser storage will also clear our information.

+## FAQs

+#### In which geographies are AirGrid servers located?

+We route traffic from users to servers located in EU or NA depenging on where the request originates from.
+However all data is stored in the EU after the request has been processed.

+#### Does AirGrid rely on legitimate interest?

+No, we only ever process user information, or access the device once we have gained consent, in the publisher's CMP.

+#### How can a user opt-out?

+Opt-out is handled by the publisher CMP, since we are not storing any cross site cookie or personal identifiers we would not be able to support opt-out globally.
+There is no user ID to tie activity of an individual across sites.
+We respect any global browser settings such as Do Not Track (DNT).